Home

 ✅ Fairfax’s budget operates on a predictable cycle, with the majority of our revenue arriving in two primary tranches—June and December—when property tax payments are distributed.
 This means that while our expenses remain relatively consistent throughout the year, our cash flow fluctuates, creating periods where spending may appear to exceed revenue.
 This is NOT deficit spending —it’s a normal and expected part of municipal budgeting.
 During months when revenues have not yet arrived, it may appear that there is a shortfall.
 However, once property tax revenues are received, the budget balances as planned.

 Our financial planning accounts for this cycle, ensuring the town remains on solid fiscal footing throughout the year.
 This is why mid-year financial reports and year-end audits provide the most accurate picture of our budget health, rather than looking at any single month in isolation.
-For more details, check out our Mid-Year Budget Report: https://storage.googleapis.com/proudcity/fairfaxca/2025/02/Item-1.-Midyear-Budget-Report.pdf
+For more details, check out the Fairfax fiscal year 24-25 Mid-Year Budget Report: https://storage.googleapis.com/proudcity/fairfaxca/2025/02/Item-1.-Midyear-Budget-Report.pdf

 The deterioration of our roads occurred long before Vice Mayor Hellman was elected in 2019 and before Mayor Blash was first elected in 2022.
 Addressing road repairs has been one of our top priorities.
 We directed staff to do extensive research into our budget and road conditions and hosted four public presentations from Pavement experts on proposed solutions.